Chad Wingard: AFL career

-Wingard made his debut for Port Adelaide in round 19, 2012 against St Kilda.
+Wingard made his debut for Port Adelaide in round 1, 2012 against St Kilda.
 His breakout game came during Port Adelaide's round 22, 2012 loss to the Brisbane Lions where he received an AFL Rising Star nomination for his 27 disposal, 1 goal and 5 mark performance.

 For season 2013, which was only his second season, he averaged 21.3 disposals a game and kicked 43 goals.
 He was named in the 2013 All-Australian team, making him the youngest player to make an All-Australian team since Mark Ricciuto in 1994.
 Wingard's 2013 season also saw him win the Showdown Medal for his five-goal performance in round 19 against the Adelaide Crows where he was described after the match as "Port's most exciting player since Gavin Wanganeen."
 At season's end, he was rewarded with the John Cahill Medal, making him the youngest player to win a best and fairest at Port Adelaide since Craig Bradley in 1982.

 Wingard's 2014 season saw his averages drop from 21 disposals per game to 16 per game, however he still managed to kick 43 goals in total.
 He won the Mark of the Year in round 12 against St Kilda by jumping high on the shoulders of Sean Dempster.

 Season 2015 is considered Wingard's greatest season to date.
 He booted a career high 53 goals to be the club's leading goal kicker of the season by kicking multiple goals in every game from rounds 8 to 22 as well as kicking at least one goal in every game until round 23.
 Wingard also averaged 19.2 disposals a game and was recognised with the All-Australian selection, a stunning achievement for a player having completed just his fourth year at AFL level.

 At the conclusion of the 2018 season, Wingard sought a trade from Port Adelaide.
 He eventually requested a trade to Hawthorn, and was traded on 17 October.

+At the end of the 2023 AFL season, Wingard was delisted by Hawthorn, but he was re-listed in the AFL rookie draft.